metal-stack/docs/docs/src/development/proposals/MEP4/README.md

 JWT Tokens can be revoked by admins and the user itself.

-❓ Discuss: Should we create a new repository (https://github.com/metal-stack/api-server) or can we locate the new API in the existing metal-api project beneath `v2`?
+### API Server

+Is put into a new github repo which implements the services defined in the `api` repository.
+It opens a `https` endpoints where the grpc (via connectrpc.com) and oidc servives are exposed.

 ### Migration of the Consumers

 To allow consumers to migrate to the `v2` API gradually, both apis, the new and the old, are deployed in parallel.
 In the control-plane both apis are deployed side-by-side behind the ingress. `api.example.com` is forwarded to `metal-api` and `metal.example.com` is forwarded to the new `api-server`.

-The the business logic of the metal-api must be maintained during the switch to the new `v2` api.
-To achieve this with it is required to extract the backend implementation, currently the `cmd/internal` package should be factored out to a consumable repository at `github.com/metal-stack/api-server/pkg/`.
+The api-server will talk to the existing metal-api during the process of migration services away to the new grpc api.

+The migration process can be done in the following manner:

+for each resource in the metal-api:

+- create a new proto3 based definition in the `api` repo.
+- implement at least a small wrapper service in the `api-server` which asks the metal-api for this resource an maps the response back the caller in the grpc format.
+- identify all consumers of this resource and replace them to use the grpc instead of the rest api
+- move the business logic incl. the backend calls to ipam, metal-db, masterdata-ap, nsq for this resource from the metal-api to the api-server

 We will try to migrate the rethinkdb backend implementation to a generic approach during this effort.

 There are a lot of consumers of metal-api, which need to be migrated: